Karunesh04/User-Management-System/README.md

-# User Management Backend
+# User Management System

 ## Objective
-Design and develop a user management backend system using Express.js and MongoDB, allowing users to create and login accounts.
+Design and develop a user management system using HTML, CSS, JavaScript, Express.js and MongoDB, allowing users to create and login accounts.

 ## Requirements
 - Implement a RESTful API using Express.js for handling user-related operations.